Summer's Almost Here

 The end of the spring semester is fast approaching!
 Below are answers to some of the most frequently asked questions about moving out of University housing.

-If you live in a first-year area (Alderman Road, Gooch, or McCormick Road) and are not approved for a Late Stay, you must move out within 24 hours of your last exam or by noon on Saturday, May 13, 2017, whichever comes first.
+All on-Grounds undergraduate residents (including both first-years and upperclass students) must move out within 24 hours of their last exam or by noon on Saturday, May 12, 2018, whichever comes first.
 If you are required to stay on Grounds beyond that time, please see "What if I need to stay past the Closing date?" below.

 How do I check out?

 - Attend your RA's Closing Meeting.
-Your RA will provide you with a key envelope for checking out, either at the meeting or during your closing walk-through.
+Your RA will provide you with the information you need.

 - Clean your room, remove all trash and take to dumpsters, and coordinate with roommates to establish responsibilities for cleaning any common areas, bathrooms and kitchens.